azsry/phasmophobia_mechanics/README.md

 - Hunting multiplier
     - Starts at 0
     - Decreases by 10 if ghost type is a Mare and a light switch in their current room is on
-    - Increases by 10 if ghost type is a Mare and no lights in their current room are on, or there are no lightswitches in their current room
+    - Increases by 10 if ghost type is a Mare and no lights in their current room are on, or there are no light switches in their current room
     - Increases by 15 if the ghost type is a Demon

 - If 50 < average player insanity + hunting multiplier < 75, the ghost has a 1-in-5 chance of entering hunting phase
 - If average player insanity + hunting multiplier >= 75, the ghost has a 1-in-3 chance of entering hunting phase

 ## Ghost phases
 Ghost phases are determined by average player sanity, multiplied by a hunting multiplier, and alternatively multiplied by an Oni or Wraith multiplier.